docksal/docksal/docs/advanced/stack-config.md

 <a name="configuration-variables"></a>
 ## Configuration Variables

+All variables changed below will require at the minimum a project restart `fin restart` so that they can take effect.
+Additional steps may be required.

 Variable | Default | Description
 ---------|---------|------------
 IMAGE_SSH_AGENT | docksal/ssh-agent:1.0 | The Docker image to use for SSH Agent.
 This contains the keys that are shared amongst the projects.